nicolas2192/TimeSeries_ML/README.md

   <img width="268" height="143" src="readme/r2_acc.png">
 </p>

-Check every dataset's performance either by downloading and running the notebook or just by heading to the charts folder and checking it there.
+Check all datasets either by downloading and running the notebook or just by heading to the charts folder.

 ## :computer: Technology stack